Anmoljain2005/Predict-a-Burn/README.md

 ├── requirements.txt
 └── setup.py
 ```
-

-- **artifacts/**: Contains saved models and other artifacts.
+- **artifacts/**: Contains saved models and other artifacts.
-- **catboost_info/**: Directory related to CatBoost model information.
+- **catboost_info/**: Directory related to CatBoost model information.
-- **notebook/**: Jupyter notebooks for exploratory data analysis and model development.
+- **notebook/**: Jupyter notebooks for exploratory data analysis and model development.
-- **src/**: Source code for the application.
+- **src/**: Source code for the application.
-- **static/**: Static files like CSS, JavaScript, and images.
+- **static/**: Static files like CSS, JavaScript, and images.
-- **templates/**: HTML templates for the web application.
+- **templates/**: HTML templates for the web application.
-- **application.py**: Main Flask application file.
+- **application.py**: Main Flask application file.
-- **requirements.txt**: List of Python dependencies.
+- **requirements.txt**: List of Python dependencies.
-- **setup.py**: Setup script for packaging.
+- **setup.py**: Setup script for packaging.

 ## Model Information

 The application leverages the CatBoost machine learning algorithm to predict calorie expenditure based on user inputs.
-The model is trained on a diverse dataset to ensure accuracy across various activities and user profiles.
+The model is trained on a diverse dataset to ensure accuracy across various activities and user profiles.

 ## Contributors